All Episodes

 jordan holmes

-They think their information, that everyone's about to die, is more accurate than the information, maybe everyone's about to die.
+They think their information that everyone's about to die is more accurate than the information maybe everyone's about to die.

 dan friesen

-It's having spoiled food.
+It's having spoilers.

 jordan holmes

-I think Alex would love thermonuclear war.
+And I mean, you know, the more you think about it, I think Alex would love thermonuclear war.

 That would be a great button on his career.